pytransitions/transitions/README.md

 ### Logging

 Transitions includes very rudimentary logging capabilities.
-A number of events--namely, state changes, transition triggers, and conditional checks--are logged as INFO-level events using the standard Python `logging` module.
+A number of events – namely, state changes, transition triggers, and conditional checks – are logged as INFO-level events using the standard Python `logging` module.
 This means you can easily configure logging to standard output in a script:

 ```python
 # Set up logging
 import logging
 from transitions import logger